home-assistant/core/README.md

 Architecture
 ------------
-Home Assistent has been built from the ground up with extensibility and modularity in mind.
-It is easy to swap in a different device tracker that polls another wireless router for example.
+The core of Home Assistant exists of two components; a Bus for calling services and firing events and a State Machine that keeps track of the state of things.

 ![screenshot-android-tasker.jpg](https://raw.github.com/balloob/home-assistant/master/docs/architecture.png)

-The beating heart of Home Assistant is an event bus.
-Different modules are able to fire and listen for specific events.
-On top of this is a state machine that allows modules to track the state of different things.
-For example each device that is being tracked will have a state of either 'Home' or 'Not Home'.
+For example to control the lights there are two components.
+One is the device tracker that polls the wireless router for connected devices and updates the state of the tracked devices in the State Machine to be either 'Home' or 'Not Home'.

-This allows us to implement simple business rules to easily customize or extend functionality:
+When a state is changed a state_changed event is fired for which the light trigger component is listening.
+Based on the new state of the device combined with the state of the sun it will decide if it should turn the lights on or off:

     In the event that the state of device 'Paulus Nexus 4' changes to the 'Home' state:
       If the sun has set and the lights are not on: